Skip to main content

 Street food is generally safe and authentic

-Dominican street stalls offer the best authentic flavors.
-Look for busy vendors with fresh ingredients.
-Titiwi ackra and other fritters are safe when freshly prepared.
+Street stalls are where you find the real flavors.
+Pick the busy vendors using fresh ingredients.
+Titiwi ackra and other fritters are safe when cooked to order.

 LOW